xsoophx/Kymatik/README.md

 ## 1. Installation

+Make sure to check out https://jitpack.io/ for more info on how to use JitPack.
-To install Kymatik in your project, add the following dependency to your `build.gradle.kts` file:
+To install Kymatik in your project, add the `dependencyResolutionManagement` to your `settings.gradle` and the following dependency to your `build.gradle` file:

 ```kotlin
 repositories {